VRConservation/geosp/chapters/06_sql.md

 ![lewo](https://i.imgur.com/cb48hqP.png)

-The Lewis's csv file is quite large, but DuckDB quickly runs through its ~140k rows.
 First, import the packages and connect to DuckDB

 ```python
 # Import and connect